Optimizing Pursuant Health Kiosk

 1:1 contextual interviews were conducted to get a better sense of user motivations and pain points with using the kiosk.

 To make sense of our qualitative data, we built an affinity map to highlight the biggest pain points in the login process and UI.
-We did uncover some feedback regarding the physical kiosk and sound design, but we set those aside to stay focused on our digital goals.
+We uncovered some feedback regarding the physical kiosk and sound design, but we set those aside to stay focused on our digital goals.
 We then paired these insights with quantitative charts to provide a clear, data-backed picture of the user experience.

 RESEARCH FINDINGS